patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/_pages/project-page.md

 ### **6. Demo App**

-The second deliverable for this project was a demo application.
-We developed the Backend with Python & FastAPI, and the Frontend with React.
-We deployed the application using Vercel, with the model backend running on Hugging Face.
+The second deliverable for this project was a [**demo application**](https://sao-paulo-brazil-chapter-brazilian-sign-language.vercel.app/).
+Users can select from sample videos, or upload their own videos, and see the model's prediction & pose estimation result.
+We developed the Backend with Python & FastAPI, and deployed it with Hugging Face Spaces.
+We developed the Frontend with Next.js & React, and deployed it with Vercel.